Skip to content

 Does QLever have releases?

-We currently treat every commit to the master branch as a release.
-In particular, each commit comes with a detailed description and an own Docker image on https://hub.docker.com/r/adfreiburg/qlever/, tagged with the commit hash as well as with the corresponding pull request number.
-Each commit is extensively tested and reviewed before being merged into the QLever master.
+If you want the latest features and fixes, you can use the latest commit on the master branch of http://github.com/ad-freiburg/qlever.
+Each commit comes with a detailed description and an own Docker image on https://hub.docker.com/r/adfreiburg/qlever/, tagged with the commit hash as well as with the corresponding pull request number.
+Each commit is extensively tested and reviewed before being merged into the master branch.

 Are there publications about QLever?